by Collyn Rivers

 Electrical converter problems in caravans – too low voltage

 Converters cannot be modified.
-Charging is speeded by replacing it by a multi-stage battery charger.
+The only solution is to replace it with a multi-stage battery charger.
 If frequently driving, it’s worth adding a dc-dc alternator charger.
 But this only partially assists.
-(See also Charge Batteries Faster and Deeper).

 The 13.6-13.65 volts converter output is a volt higher than needed by lights and appliances.
 RV makers realise this.
-Many accordingly use thinner cabling.
+Many accordingly use thin cabling.
 This drops the better part of one volt.
-It’s fine when running from 13.6-13.65 volts.
-It is not, however, when powered by conventional batteries.
-These fall from 12.7 to about 11.8 volts as they discharge.
+That one-volt drop is acceptable when running from 13.6-13.65 volts.
+It is not, however, when powered by conventional batteries as these fall from 12.7 to about 11.8 volts as they discharge.
 Thin cable thus drops this to 12.3-12.4 volts whilst battery fed.
 And to 11.8 volts or so when still 50% charged.